Apply for an Oilfield and Natural Gas Equipment Trading License in Dubai

 Setup Costs and Steps

 Setting up at Dubai South Business Hub Free Zone is a straightforward process designed to minimise administrative burden.
-Costs vary depending on the package selected, the number of visa allocations required, and whether physical warehouse space is needed alongside the licence.
+Costs vary depending on the package selected, the number of visa allocations required, and whether physical warehouse space is needed alongside the license.

 Typical Cost Components